angel2220fly/Black_Hole_41/README.md

 Black_Hole_41
 @Author Jurijus Pacalovas
 Algorithm: Black_Hole_41:
-RLE from centre to the top comress on the compress 5+ bytes to limit.
+Simular to RLE and huffman from centre to the top comress on the compress 5+ bytes to limit.